microsoft/sql-server-language-extensions/language-extensions/dotnet-core-CSharp/sample/SubModuleCall/Readme.md

   * icacls "C:\Program Files\Microsoft SQL Server\MSSQL16.SQLSERVER2022\MSSQL\ExternalLibraries\6\65537\1" /grant "SQLRUsergroupSQLSERVER2022":(OI)(CI)RX /T
     * icacls "C:\Program Files\Microsoft SQL Server\MSSQL16.SQLSERVER2022\MSSQL\ExternalLibraries\6\65537\1"  /grant *S-1-15-2-1:(OI)(CI)RX /T
 5) Modify the code in [CallSubModule.cs](./CallSubModule.cs).
 You will have to just update the folder name here along with DLL.
-6) Follow the standard method to outlined in documentation to moved the DLL code into Language extension folder.
+6) Follow the standard method to outlined in documentation to move the DLL into the Language extension folder.
 7) Execute the code through a stored procedure call.
 8) Once your run it you should be able to see the console output in SSMS.